natcap/invest.users-guide/source/coastal_protection.rst

 Berm height and foreshore slope often change as a function of seasonal wave climate.
 After a storm, the profile is flatter and the berm is lower than during fair weathers conditions.
 However, in case you do not have any information about berm height at your site, we recommend that you place the berm at least at the same elevation as the MHW mark.
 Finally, you need to provide a dune height value.
 Dunes are fairly common in temperate climates, and you can estimate their height based on site surveys.
 However, if you do not have this information, we can provide you with a height estimate based on the relationship between sand size, offshore wave climate information and tidal range developed by Short and Hesp (1982)xx.

-Short and Hesp (1982) classified sand dune height at various beaches in Australia based on tidal range, modal wave height and period, :math:`H_m` and :math:`T_m`, and average sand size:math:`d_{50} [mm]`.
+Short and Hesp (1982) classified sand dune height at various beaches in Australia based on tidal range, modal wave height and period, :math:`H_m` and :math:`T_m`, and average sand size :math:`d_{50} [mm]`.
 (The modal wave is the wave that occurs the most often, and is computed from a relatively long (e.g., years of observation) time series of regular wave height observations.)
 From their observations, they found that sand dunes can be created when a beach is wave dominated, or when the relative tidal range, defined as the ratio of the tidal range to the breaking wave height :math:`H_b` is lower than 3.
 Under those conditions, they found that dune height can be grouped into six types.
 Beach type is computed as:

 .. math:: Type= \frac{H_b}{w_s T_m}
   :label: BeachType